PelmeenidHapukoorega/Solutions-Architect/Moodul1/Virtual machines/lab-notes/VM and Nginx  install.md

 To build anything meaningful in Azure compute you gotta master VM deployment and extension configuration.
 VM + networking + extensions is the foundation for real application hosting.

-**Bottom line:** If you can deploy a VM and automate configuration with extensions, you’re already thinking like an architect or like Megamind (which is cool too).
+**Bottom line:** If you can deploy a VM and automate setup with extensions, you’re already thinking like an architect or like Megamind after three energy drinks, which is honestly the same thing.

 ## Task 1 Create a Resource Group (Cloud Shell)